ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 multiple independent back and forth chatting to an extent, with the ai llm model at a basic level, with their own system prompts.

+This allows seeing the generated text / ai-model response in oneshot at the end, after it is fully generated, or potentially as it is being generated, in a streamed manner from the server/ai-model.

 The UI follows a responsive web design so that the layout can adapt to available display space in a usable enough manner, in general.